-As of today Romneycare is still in effect and has made Massachusetts the model for Obama’s health care reform due to it’s widely recognized success and popularity within Ma.
+- As of today Romneycare is still in effect and was used as a model for the Affordable Care Act (ObamaCare) due to it’s widely recognized success and popularity within Ma.
 However, parts of MA healthcare reform have been replaced with rules from the Affordable Care Act.

 RomneyCare Sounds Like ObamaCare

-Yes, ironically RomneyCare and ObamaCare have almost identical goals (and plans).
+Yes, ironically RomneyCare and ObamaCare are very similar pieces of legislation.
 Even Barack Obama himself will admit that RomneyCare was part of the model ObamaCare used to create the current health care reform laws.
-However Romney’s health care plan for MA has some significant differences, and Romney himself has different plans for the country then he had for MA.
+However Romney’s health care plan for MA has some significant differences, and Romney himself had different plans for the country’s healthcare when he ran for President in 2012.

 What Does RomneyCare do?

-Those who meet the following qualificaitons can buy insurance on an excahnge of sorts via “The Health Connector”, a clearinghouse for insurance plans and payments and offers Commonwealth Care (RomneyCare).
+Those who meet certain qualifications can buy insurance on an exchange of sorts via “The Health Connector”, a clearinghouse for insurance plans and payments and offers Commonwealth Care (RomneyCare).

-This applies to inividuals and famliies who do not qualify for MassHealth (Medicaid).
+This applies to individuals and families who do not qualify for MassHealth (Medicaid).

 How Does RomneyCare Help Massachusetts?